raspberrypilearning/serene-scene/en/step_2.md

 Open the starter Scratch project online at [rpf.io/serene-scene-on](http://rpf.io/serene-scene-on){:target="_blank"}

-If you are working offline you will need the Scratch software installed from [rpfi.io/scratch-off](rpf.io/scratch-off)
+If you are working offline you will need the Scratch software installed from [rpf.io/scratch-off](https://rpf.io/scratch-off){:target="_blank"}.

-You can then download the starter project at [rpf.io/p/en/serene-scene-go](https://rpf.io/p/en/serene-scene-go) and use
+You can then download the starter project at [rpf.io/p/en/serene-scene-go](https://rpf.io/p/en/serene-scene-go).

 --- /task ---